F-Lauria/Bla_Bla_Bike/README.md

 # Bla_Bla_Bike

-BA University project in which a Database and its respective web site were developed.
+BSc University project in which a Database and its respective web site were developed.

 ## Tablet of Contents
 * [General info](#general-info)